Bicycles and motorcycles are among the smallest, most agile and fastest in traffic means of transportation.

 I’ve worked since 1971 on the development of safer 2-Wheeler and 3-Wheeler bicycles and motorcycles.

-I’ve arrived at two conclusions:
+And I’ve arrived at two conclusions:

 -1- Bicycle and motorcycle safety and fun to ride can definitely be increased.

-Click on the first link above:
+Click on the first link above to:

 -2- Road worthy 3-Wheelers can definitely offer advantages over road motorcycles in terms of safety, comfort, practical use and fun to ride.

-Click on the second link above:
+Click on the second link above to:

-– And examine two such 3-Wheeler prototypes.
+– And examine three such 3-Wheeler prototypes.

 Hope you have fun exploring this non-commercial site.

-Pierre M. Ethier, Mechanical Engineer.
+Author: Pierre M. Ethier,

-Novel 2-Wheeler and 3-Wheeler concept designer for over 45 years.
+Novel 2-Wheeler and 3-Wheeler concept designer for over 50 years.

 Pierre Ethier may be pronounced “Pee-Air .
 A-Tee-A” to get you closer to the French pronunciation.